-Easter long weekend is here!
-If you’ve booked an Easter brunch or are bringing the kids to one of the awesome egg hunts or Easter parties in Singapore, hurrah!
-But what If you’ve left the Easter decorations to the last minute?
-Don’t worry, we’re with you.
-You can still make good with this super easy craft project you can do with even the littlest of kids.
+Easter is almost upon us!
+If you’ve booked an Easter brunch, stocked up on Easter eggs and treats, plus made your Easter hats and bonnets for the whole fam, there’s only one thing left to do: the Easter decorations!
+Not feeling overly creative right now?
+Never fear: you can still make good with this super-easy craft project you can do with even the littlest of kids.
 I consider myself a seasoned crafter but today was the first time I have ever dyed eggs.
 We’re not religious people – Easter basically means ‘The Chocolate Festival’ in our household – so I’ve never given much thought to non-chocolate eggs.

-So today I dyed some eggs.
+So I dyed some eggs.
 I started with the most basic version because I had three little three-year-old helpers and I added glitter (because, well, glitter!).
 Have a look at those eggs above: they look pretty chic right?
-They were made by my three year old!
+They were made by my three-year-old!
 No, seriously, they were.
 See how we did it below.

 You will need:

 Liquid food colouring

 Tip: If you can find duck eggs, go with those.
 The shells are much more fragile than chicken eggs, but they’re great for this project as they’re lovely and white – good for pastel!

 1. First, I hard-boiled the eggs.
 You could try to blow them, but I was dealing with fairly wild young children and didn’t want to bother with the mess if one got dropped.

 2. For each dye colour, I half filled a bowl with warm water.
 I added 2 tablespoons of white vinegar and the whole 38ml bottle of food dye.
 The mixture needs to be deep enough to cover an egg in the bowl.